Skip to main content

 pmtiles is a map tile archive format that is intended to obviate (some of) the need for complex geospatial-specific servers and APIs for tile resources on the web, to enable people to create their own localized web map sites without having to host the whole world on their domain.
 The pmtiles archive format contains metadata that can be requested via http byte range requests, and subsequent requests for individual tiles are also sent as byte range requests.

 The pmtiles map archive and mvt formats in the MapML polyfill are integrated via the protomaps-leaflet library.
 Protomaps-leaflet is designed to support the (de facto standard) Web Mercator tile grid.
-This allows the MapML polyfill to integrate support for pmtiles and mvt data sources for only the OSMTILE projection. <layer-> and <map-extent> elements and the <mapml-viewer> will not work (and will be permanently disabled) when used with <mapml-viewer projection="ANYTHING"...> or <map-extent units="ANYTHING"...> values apart from OSMTILE.
+This allows the MapML polyfill to integrate support for pmtiles and mvt data sources for only the OSMTILE projection. <map-layer> and <map-extent> elements and the <mapml-viewer> will not work (and will be permanently disabled) when used with <mapml-viewer projection="ANYTHING"...> or <map-extent units="ANYTHING"...> values apart from OSMTILE.

 Before proceeding below, you should read the protomaps-leaflet documentation on custom styling.
 Another useful source of information for styling includes the source code examples.